SupahAmbition/assembler/README.md

 # ocamlAssembler
 This is a little thing I hacked together over a weekend.

+It was very helpful to learn about some of the difference between an imperative language and functional language.
+I eventually learned some things in my functional language course that made me realize that I could've done some things differently architectural wise, such as introducting variant data types to make operations on the data much easier.
+I was releying on position of data objects in a list to determine what to do the data.
+Instead I should of gave the data variant data types, and then determine what operation to do based on that.

 Inspired by a school project, I decided to see if I could implement an assembler with a functional langauge, and see how different that proramming experiance would be compared to implemening something like in a c style imperative language.

 ## Makfile